resolve109/study-aws-sa/aws-study-guide.md

   - Lowers operational overhead for running upstream Kubernetes
   - Integrates well with AWS networking, security, and scaling services
   - EKS confirmed for providing managed Kubernetes with robust integration features.
+  - Perfect for migrating containerized workloads from on-premises Kubernetes environments
+  - Allows migration without code changes or deployment method modifications
+  - When paired with AWS Fargate and Amazon DocumentDB (with MongoDB compatibility), provides the least disruptive path for migrating MongoDB-based containerized applications
 - **Fargate for EKS**:
   - Combining EKS with Fargate can minimize overhead while running containerized workloads, if using Kubernetes.

 ## Compute Services

 ### AWS Elastic Beanstalk